-Rob's big idea from his message was: "The intimacy you want is the intimacy you cultivate and protect."
+Rob's big idea from his message was: "A successful wedding does not equal a successful marriage."
 In your own words, describe what Rob meant in this statement and talk about how to apply this to your life.
-What are the images, ideas, and values in chapters 1 & 2 that can have the most personal meaning for you in your marriage?
+Many people commit to ban the word "divorce" once they get married - meaning their vows are not optional.
+What other practical steps can a couple take to keep their promise to each other?
+Wedding days can be such a blur.
+How can a couple who has been married a long time bring back the magic of that day?
+If you are getting ready to get married, what spiritual symbols, words, and other elements do you plan on using in your ceremony?
+Why are these significant to you?
+If you are married, what spiritual symbols, words, and other elements did you use your ceremony?
+Why are these significant to you?
+What are the images, ideas, and values in chapters 2 & 3 that can have the most personal meaning for you in your marriage?
 The following aspects of marital love have been pointed to as important themes of the Song of Solomon.
-In 1:8-2:15, in what ways, if any, do you see these aspects of marital love reflected?
+In 2:6-3:11, in what ways, if any, do you see these aspects of marital love reflected?
 Giving of self: Desire: Delight in each other: Commitment: Marriage as a reflection of God's love: Looking back at this week's teaching and study, is there one thing you'd especially like to remember this week?
 What questions do you still have about this action step or anything else from the message?